ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 maximise the total profit of the items included into the knapsack, while satisfying the knapsack maximum capacity constraint.

-The reader is referred to this
-[web KP solver](https://cristianabrante.github.io/GeneticsJsKnapsack/)
-implemented by Cristian Abrante by using the TypeScript library [GeneticsJS](https://geneticsjs.github.io/GeneticsJS/index.html).
+To better understand the problem, the reader is referred to this [web KP solver](https://cristianabrante.github.io/GeneticsJsKnapsack/) implemented by Cristian Abrante by using the TypeScript library [GeneticsJS](https://geneticsjs.github.io/GeneticsJS/index.html).